62 Results

 Little Royals PreschoolLittle Royals Preschool is a fee based 4-Star Parent Aware school readiness program that provides quality & play-based learning experiences for children ages 3-5 in an inclusive environment.
 Our staff's goal is to provide a safe and developmentally appropriate environment that encourages your child's academic, physical, social, and emotional growth; resulting in a much smoother transition to kindergarten.
 Click on this link to see our 2026-2027 Program Offerings and Cost In order to complete the online registration process, the following items are needed: Copy of your child's immunization records Proof of income (paystubs/W2) Little Royals Preschool Information Night Presentation Once Registration has been submitted, additional paperwork will be given or mailed to you for completion.
 Once ALL paperwork has been received, your registration will be processed.
 You will receive notification your application has been accepted when we receive all paperwork returned completed.
 Preschool School Supply List Little Royals Preschool Parent/Student Handbook Enrollment How To Guide Early Childhood Screenings Screening is a brief, simple procedure used to identify potential health or developmental problems in infants and young children who may need a health assessment, diagnostic assessment, or educational evaluation.
 Screening in early childhood supports children's readiness for kindergarten and promotes positive child health and developmental outcomes.
 You can register for screening when your child is between 3.5 and 4 years of age with Royalton Public Schools via our online portal.
 If you have concerns about your child's development, feel free to call and schedule this screening earlier.
 You can reach Whitney at 320-584-4002.Child Care Program -

 MAP Before & After School CareMorning & Afternoon ProgramSchool Year 2025-26 MAP: School Age Childcare Program registration open through 5/13/2026.
+Summer MAP 2026 : Summer MAP 2026 Registration open April 1, 2026 through August 14, 2026.
 Community Education programs are designed to be self-sustaining, meaning they generate their own funding through fees, donations, and partnerships rather than relying on government or school-based funding.
 These programs are typically run by nonprofits and offer a wide range of learning opportunities that aim to meet the specific needs of the community.
 By self-sustaining, these programs ensure they can continue offering services without depending on fluctuating external funding sources.
 Our mission is to provide quality care for children that is safe, engaging, and enjoyable.
 Our warm and caring staff maintain a positive and stimulating atmosphere where your child is cared for and respected.
 Our Goals are: To provide affordable, convenient, and dependable child care services.
 To create a child care setting for social-emotional, cognitive, and physical development.
 To provide a nurturing environment.
 To provide active meaningful learning experiences.
 Toilet TrainingChildren attending childcare need to be independently toilet trained in order to attend our program.
 Independently toilet-trained means that the student: comes to childcare in big kid underpants (not pull-ups) can communicate a need to use the bathroom. can independently take care of toileting (pull down underpants, sit on toilet or stand at urinal, and void the bowels or bladder) can independently manage related hygiene (can access toilet paper, wipe, place used toilet paper in the toilet bowl, flush, pull up underpants without assistance, and wash and dry hands) We do realize that fully toilet-trained students may have an occasional accident, so we ask that you send an extra set of clothing for your child (full outfit including a top, bottom, underwear, and socks) in a gallon-size ziplock bag with your child’s name on it.
 If your child has an accident, we will assist them as much as possible with getting changed.
 Please make sure another set of clothing is sent with your child the following day.
 If you have any questions about eligibility, feel free to contact us.
 Medical NeedsMedical questions regarding your child's health & allergies will be asked during the registration process.
 Failure to provide us with this information may delay your child's start date.
 Medications can be dispensed by staff.
 If possible, please give medications before they arrive and after they leave MAP.
 Creating an Arux Account Enrolling in Child Care Staff Community Education Director MAP Billing & Scheduling MAP Program Supervisor Jennifer Noble Whitney Zirbes Tammy Johannes-Kramer jennifer.noble@isd485.org whitney.zirbes@isd485.org RoyaltonMAP@isd485.org 320-584-4248 320-584-4002 320-584-4118MAP School Year 2025-2026 MAP Site -

 May 21 ScreeningEarly Childhood ScreeningEarly Childhood Screenings The early childhood years from birth to the start of kindergarten are an important time of rapid learning and growth.
 Screening is a brief, simple procedure used to identify potential health or developmental problems in infants and young children who may need a health assessment, diagnostic assessment or educational evaluation.
 Screening in early childhood supports children's readiness for kindergarten and promotes positive child health and developmental outcomes.
 If you need assistance registering for a screening appointment, please contact the Community Education/district office at 320-584-4002.Screening 2026-2027